 Most Americans live in or grew up in a home that was built and maintained with conventional hand tools, the most common of which was a claw hammer.
 Instead of using tools powered largely by muscle and sweat, today homeowners use time-saving tools powered by internal combustion engines, compressed air, electricity, compressed gas and gunpowder.

 Each of these power sources presents increased potential for injury due to explosive fuels, rotating shafts, high-speed blades, flying chips, hot surfaces and fasteners that are deployed with great force and velocity.
 Workers and homeowners suffer injuries while using tools that can be purchased at any home improvement, hardware or department store.
-Injuries from hand tools, lawn and garden tools and power tools result in nearly 500,000 emergency room visits each year, according to the Consumer Product Safety Commission.
+Injuries from hand tools, lawn and garden tools and power tools are a common source of injury each year, according to the Consumer Product Safety Commission.

-Tools responsible for the highest number of ER visits annually include:
+Tools responsible for the highest number of ER visits annually include (2021 data):

 If you work with power tools at home, you can protect yourself and your family by taking some simple precautions: